Prague City Archives

 The Prague City Archives (Archiv hlavního města Prahy) is one of the departments of the Prague City Hall.
 It collects, preserves, processes and makes available archival materials documenting the historical development of Prague since the Middle Ages up to the present.
 Together with the National Archives of the Czech Republic the Prague City Archives is one of the largest and most important archives in Bohemia.

 History

 The Prague City Archives was founded as an independent specialized institution in 1851.
 Since that time it was located on the ground floor of the Old Town Hall.
-During the fire of the Old Town Hall on 8 May 1945, a part of the archive was destroyed, but fortunately the majority of the historical documents were evacuated outside Prague.
+During the fire of the Old Town Hall on 8 May 1945, a part of the archive was destroyed, but the majority of the historical documents were evacuated outside Prague.
 After the end of the war the archives were housed in the Clam-Gallas Palace in the Old Town of Prague.
 The palace was soon unable to accommodate the wealth of material, therefore the archives were housed in eight different buildings, some of them were located outside Prague.
 The new archive building was built in 1997 in the Prague district of Chodov.
 The Clam-Gallas Palace serves today as venue for cultural event and conferences organized by the Prague City Archives.